madprops/blog/docs/meltdown/meltdown.md

 ## Snippets

 There is a snippets widget to present different forms of code.
 It includes some buttons to perform actions on the content of the snippet.
+These are also used to enclose long prompts and AI thoughts.

 ![](snippets.png)